cdsre/fastapi-otel-honeycomb/README.md

 ## Auto Instrument
 OTEL provides several packages that will auto instrument our code.
 In this example it will generate events/spans with trace ids for the inbound and outbound requests to our app.
-This is a good starting point so we need to pull in these instrumentation packages. the below command will pull in all auto-instrumentation packages.
+This is a good starting point, so we need to pull in these instrumentation packages. the below command will pull in all auto-instrumentation packages.
 For the purpose of this demo this is fine.